-- 1. Check that motor, starting, and control device connections agree with wiring diagrams. - 2.
+- 1. Check that motor, starting, and control device connections agree with wiring diagrams.
+Verify direction of rotation. - 2.
 Check that voltage, phase, and frequency of line circuit (power supply) agree with motor nameplate. - 3.
-If motor has been out of service or in storage (installed or uninstalled) se Out of Service/Storage Section before proceeding. - Check motor service record and tags accompanying motor.
+If motor has been out of service or in storage (installed or uninstalled) see the following "Out of Service/Storage" before proceeding.

+- 4. Check motor service record and tags accompanying motor.
 Be certain bearings have been properly lubricated and oil wells are filled.
-See motor outline drawing to determine proper oil level.

-- If possible, remove external load (disconnect drive) and turn shaft by hand to assure free rotation.
+See Maintenance Section of this book to determine proper oil level.
+See lubrication nameplate on motor for lubrication instructions.
+OIL LUBED BEARINGS ARE SHIPPED WITHOUT OIL.
+RESERVOIRS MUST BE FILLED IMMEDIATELY. - 5.
+If possible, remove external load (disconnect drive) and turn shaft by hand to assure free rotation.
 This may have been done during installation procedure; if so, and conditions have not changed, this check may not be necessary. - 6.
 If drive is disconnected, run motor at no load long enough to be certain that no unusual condition exists.
-Listen and monitor for excessive noise, vibration, clicking or pounding and that oil rings are turning if so equipped.
+Listen and monitor for excessive noise, vibration, clicking or pounding.
 If present, stop motor immediately.
-Investigate the cause and correct before putting motor in service. - 7.
-If drive cannot be disconnected, interrupt the starting cycle after motor has accelerated to low speed.
+Investigate the cause and correct before putting motor in service. - If drive cannot be disconnected, interrupt the starting cycle after motor has accelerated to low speed.
 Carefully observe for unusual conditions as motor coasts to a stop.
-Repeat several times if necessary.
-Refer to motor's Starting Duty nameplate (if so equipped) or Motor Data Sheet for recommended number of starts and cooling period between starts. - 8.
+Repeat several times if necessary, observing starting duty limits. - 8.
 If both bearings are insulated, make sure ground strap or brush is connected so rotor is grounded.
-Disconnect ground strap, if used, only when unit is not operating to check bearing insulation integrity. - When checks are satisfactory, operate at lowest load possible and look for any unusual condition.
+Disconnect ground strap, if used, only when unit is not operating to check bearing insulation integrity. - 9.
+When checks are satisfactory, operate at lowest load possible and look for any unusual condition.
 Increase load slowly to maximum, checking unit for satisfactory operation.

-Out of Service/Storage (over 30 Days)
+Out of Service/Storage (OVER 30 DAYS)